cyllab/CalcUS/README.md

 ## Installation
 ### Linux and Mac
-Firstly, install and configure [Docker](https://www.docker.com/).
+Firstly, install and configure [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
 On Linux, it is necessary to create a docker group and to add yourself to it:

 <pre>
 sudo groupadd docker